sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 - therefore, it provides us with a `Functor[Either[Int, ?]]`;
 - ... and it fails! :no_entry: Because our implicit provides only `Functor[Either[?, Int]]`.

-A left-biased instance can't been found by the partial-unification process.
+The partial-unification can't find a left-biased instance.
 We need to hijack the game as we saw earlier:

 ```scala
 type R[A] = Either[A, _] // Prevent partial-unification